SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "newcastle.jpg" "Newcastle" "A look back at 2023" >}}

-**April: With the fall season coming up, the temperatures started dipping forcing us to get our jackets out.
-Vinayak and his family visited Sydney and we made a road trip out of it - using this time to visit the Blue Mountains and the famous Three Sisters lookout (check out my travelogue of [Blue Mountains visit](/2023/05/07/blue-mountains-day-trip-travelogue/)) We wrapped up April with Prathamesh Sonpatki](https://twitter.com/prathamesh2_) publishing a transcript of our conversation he did for [SRE Stories](https://www.srestories.dev/p/sre-story-with-sathya-bhat).
+**April**: With the fall season coming up, the temperatures started dipping forcing us to get our jackets out.
+Vinayak and his family visited Sydney and we made a road trip out of it - using this time to visit the Blue Mountains and the famous Three Sisters lookout (check out my travelogue of [Blue Mountains visit](/2023/05/07/blue-mountains-day-trip-travelogue/)).
+We wrapped up April with Prathamesh publishing a transcript of our conversation for [SRE Stories](https://www.srestories.dev/p/sre-story-with-sathya-bhat).

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "lincoln-rock.jpg" "Lincoln’s Rock" "A look back at 2023" >}}

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "three-sisters.jpg" "Three Sisters" "A look back at 2023" >}}

 **May**: In May, I got my first taste of Diablo IV, and I knew I'd be playing it for long.
 We went back to the Blue Mountains to check out the fall colours.
-While driving, we made a detour and ended up being the best detour, since we ended up at Bathurst.
+While exploring the Blue Mountain roads, we made a detour and that ended up being the best detour - we reached Bathurst.

   {{< tweet sathyabhat 1660249586139811841 >}}